 Oftentimes, it can be difficult for creatives in advertising to express their abstract ideas to clients.
 The best way to do this is by creating something tangible to visually present your ideas to your clients.
 One of the best tools at achieving this is the commercial storyboard.
 If storyboards are new for you, stick around.
 We’ll take a dive into how to create a storyboard that will elevate your advertisement.

-Even if you are working with a pre-written script for your video ad, it’s important to understand the general structure.
-Most ads use the following structure: hook, problem, solution, combat rebuttals, and a call to action.
+Even if you are working with a pre-written script for your video advertisement, it’s important to understand the general structure of your ad.
+Most ad’s follow the following structure: hook, problem, solution, combat rebuttals, and a call to action.

 These five components of an advertisement are meant to engage and entice a consumer into purchasing a service or product.
 Keep this structure in mind as you storyboard your advertisement.